Zeght/Morefun/README.md

 * int rad (3) - temporal radius for frames comparison/search.
 * string outfile (Undefined) - name of file to write logs.
 Format - lines consisting of space-separated pairs (_frame_number_, _shift_(where to get frame frame from _ref_ to get same frame as _frame_number_ from src)).
 * float subspl (width/640) - clips are subsampled by this factor and then get 8px-wide borders cropped for comparison. _subspl=0_ disables subsampling and cropping.
-* float gamma (0.05) - penalizes sudden changes in frame shift.
+* float gamma (0.05) - penalizes sudden changes in frame shift, higher absolute values means more gradual remaping.
 Negative values allows for crossings/decreasing mappings which is normally not required.

-###Framematch_selectrangeevery(clip src, int "every", int "length", int "offset", int "mul", bool "blackpad")
+### Framematch_selectrangeevery(clip src, int "every", int "length", int "offset", int "mul", bool "blackpad")
-Unlike AviSynth's SelectRangeEvery this version does properly with every>length and works with negative offsets.
+Unlike AviSynth's SelectRangeEvery this version works properly with every>length and works with negative offsets.

 It picks ranges [_offset_, _offset_+_length_], [_offset+every_, _offset_+_every_+_length_], [_offset+2*every_, _offset_+_2*every_+_length_] and so on.